vviseguy/airport-local-chat/README.md

 - **React to Messages**
   As a user, I want to quickly add emoji reactions to any message to show agreement or amusement.
-  *UI*: Long-press or hover over a message to reveal a list of emoji.
-Choose one to pin it below the message.
+  *UI*: Click the smile icon next to a message and choose an emoji.
+Clicking the same emoji again removes your reaction.
+Hover over a reaction to see who added it.

 - **Delete Messages**
   As the sender, I want the ability to delete my own messages if I make a